WillemRB/serilog-sinks-webrequest/README.md

-# serilog-sinks-webrequest
+# Serilog.Sinks.WebRequest
-Sink that simple sends a WebRequest.
+[Serilog](http://serilog.net/) Sink that sends a WebRequest to some Uri.
 Nothing fancy, but very generic.